 ● ● ●

-This position is now closed.
-Thank you to all who applied.
-The Millions back office is looking for some help again.
+The Millions (virtual) back office is looking for some help again.
 The site continues to grow, and that means we have an opportunity to add another book-loving person to our team.
 We are looking for someone who can help us with a few specific things.
 The new Millions intern will contribute to our "Curiosities" link blog and will help man (or wo-man) our Twitter feed, Facebook page, and Tumblr.
 Through those avenues, the intern we seek will have an audience of hundreds of thousands and will be introducing The Millions to new readers every day.
 In return for a very modest time commitment, our intern will also join a great group of creative thinkers and have the opportunity to get their work edited by the working writers among us and potentially see their pieces published at The Millions.
 As is the case with our crew of regulars, our intern will be compensated for the pieces he or she publishes on the site.
-The Details: Responsibilities: Posting to our "Curiosities" link blog Posting to our Twitter account Posting to our Facebook page Posting to our Tumblr Coming up with new ideas for fun ways to utilize the above Here's what we're looking for: A voracious reader - Our ideal candidate will be well-read and have a solid knowledge of contemporary fiction.
+Several past interns have also transitioned into other roles on our staff.
+The Details: Responsibilities: Posting to our "Curiosities" link blog Posting to our Twitter account Posting to our Facebook page Posting to our Tumblr Posting to our G+ page Coming up with new ideas for fun ways to utilize the above Here's what we're looking for: A voracious reader - Our ideal candidate will be well-read and have a solid knowledge of contemporary fiction.
 A social media superstar- Again, Twitter, Facebook, (Tumblr, blogging, etc.) Experience with Wordpress is a huge bonus.
+Experience with Photoshop would be enticing, but is by no means required.
 More details: This isn't going to be anything close to a full-time gig.
 We're thinking 5-10 hours a week realistically, plus as much time as you want to spend writing for us.
-We think the internship would be a great fit for a college or grad student, but are certainly open to hearing from non-students whose schedules will allow them to do this.
+We think the internship would be a great fit for a college or grad student, but are certainly open to hearing from non-students of any age whose schedules will allow them to do this.
 We're looking for a one-year commitment, though we can be flexible on the duration.
 The Millions has no dedicated office, so this is a remote position and can be done from anywhere in the world.
 The position is unpaid, but any long-form pieces that you write for the site and are approved for publication will be compensated using the same system we use to compensate our regular writers.
-And there will most probably be some free books here and there.
+And there will most probably be some free books here and there and also opportunities to attend interesting literary events.
 Why should you do this?
 The Millions is read by hundreds of thousands of people every month.
 Our readership is a laundry list of influential, brilliant folks in the publishing and media industries as well as in academia, not to mention the most engaged, avid readers of literary work that you'll find anywhere.
-Aside from learning about how a site like The Millions operates, you'll have an opportunity to write for all these people, and you'll get experience running a Twitter account with 120,000 followers.
+Aside from learning about how a site like The Millions operates, you'll have an opportunity to write for all these people, and you'll get experience running a Twitter account with 175,000 followers.
 How to Apply: Please send the following to [email protected] A resume Three sample Curiosities, using the format we use on the site If applicable and you are willing to share, we would like to see the following: Twitter account(s) you use; any Facebook pages you've had the opportunity to run for schools, publications, companies, etc.; your Tumblr(s) (Essentially, show us that you have experience using these, even if it's just your own sparsely followed, but very entertaining Twitter account.)
-In addition, show us the other cool stuff you are responsible for online, your blog, etc. The deadline is one week from today: 9/12.
+In addition, show us the other cool stuff you are responsible for online, your blog, etc. The deadline is one week from today: 4/23.
 We look forward to hearing from you!